-There is a growing need for Marriage and Family Therapists who are clinically skilled and who integrate their personhood as followers of Christ in their professional and personal lives; who value interpersonal justice and the diversity of clients and client systems; and who work toward the goal of healthy and whole relationships, giving specific attention to those on the margin of society and those who are underserved.
+There is a growing need for Marriage and Family Therapists who are clinically skilled, who integrate their personhood as followers of Christ in their professional and personal lives, who value interpersonal justice and the diversity of clients and client systems, and who work toward the goal of healthy and whole relationships, giving specific attention to those on the margin of society and those who are underserved.

 All of the faculty bring a unique relational piece to this program.
 They accept us as we are and they accept us where we are along our trajectory in life.— Billy Cleary, M.A., Marriage and Family Therapy

 Why Study Marriage and Family Therapy at Wheaton?

 We aim to form systemic clinicians who participate capably in the interactive process of assessing and treating clients and client systems, incorporate knowledge of individual and family life-cycle developmental stages, and conceptualize and integrate clinical/relational/contextual information.
 Students are instructed from an ethical, legal, and respectful standard of therapeutic practice in working with clients and greater systems.
 We seek to equip marriage and family therapists who intervene effectively to promote, restore, sustain, and/or enhance positive functioning in clients.

 We strive to integrate theory with practice throughout the program through student involvement in pre-practicum training beginning in their first year and practicum placement in their second year.
 First year pre-practicum students observe live therapy at local clinics from behind a one-way mirror, while second year practicum students directly provide both individual and relational therapy.
 Graduates will be capable of working with individuals, couples, families, and groups.